MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/AdvancedFitting1D.rst

                widths.append(par.value)
                widths_err.append(par.stderr)

-       # Depending on segment, the centres of the Gaussians are eihter [-1,0,c] or [c,0,-1]
+       # Depending on segment, the centres of the Gaussians are either [-1,0,c] or [c,0,-1]
-       # 'Errors' referes to the errorbars and are in this case plotted as the widths
+       # 'Errors' refers to the errorbars and are in this case plotted as the widths
        if ID == 0:
            Center3D    = [[-1.0,0,c] for c in centres]
            Center3DErr = [[-1.0,0,c+err] for c,err in zip(centres,widths)]